45 How Large Language Models (LLMs) like ChatGPT Work

 Censorship and Bias

 - The dataset for ChatGPT is inherently biased.
-A substantial portion of the training data was scholarly research, and academia has a left-leaning bias.
+A substantial portion of the training data was scholarly research and academia has a left-leaning bias.

 - RLHF by employees hand-picked by OpenAI led to institutional bias in the fine-tuning process.
 (Baum & Villasenor, 2023)

 Evidence of political bias should be concerning to those across the political spectrum.
-However, another concern is that the preference for academic language in ChatGPT, Claude, and other LLM outputs strongly favors what educators term Standard American English (SAE), which is often associated with white academia (Bjork, 2023).
-The default outputs are, in other words, biased against culturally distinct forms of English writing and reinforce the dominant language in the West.
+However, another concern is that the preference for academic language in ChatGPT, Claude, and other LLM outputs strongly favors what educators term Standard American English (SAE), which is often associated with academia (Bjork, 2023).
+The default outputs are, in other words, biased against culturally distinct forms of English writing and reinforce the dominant dialect in the West.

 Hallucinations and Inaccuracies